thomaslaurenson/trophyroom/hackthebox/machines/beep/README.md

 vTiger CRM 6.3.0 - (Authenticated) Remote Code Execution                          | php/webapps/38345.txt
 ```

+The version didn't match - but thought I would try as the target exploit was newer.
 Looking at `38345.txt` the exploit looked quite simple.

 > Vtiger CRM's administration interface allows for the upload of a company logo.
 Instead of uploading an image, an attacker may choose to upload a file containing PHP code and run this code by accessing the resulting PHP file.

-The change the company logo navigate to: SETTINGS > Settings > Company Details.
+To change the company logo navigate to: SETTINGS > Settings > Company Details.
 And you will see an option to change the logo if you use the `Edit` button.

 ![vtiger CRM Change Company Logo](screenshots/vtiger_companylogo.png)